Mrs Wong’s Year 5 Class

 Our Learning this term:

-Spanish: We are learning about the weather.
+Spanish: We are continuing our learning about the weather.
 We will be studying different weather types and by the end of this unit, we will have the knowledge and skills to say what the weather is like on a specific day and time.
 We will also be focussing on our prosody and pronunciation.

 General Class Information